MicrosoftDocs/visualstudio-docs/docs/javascript/migrate-nodejs-projects.md

   - "nodejs"
 monikerRange: '>= vs-2022'
 ---
-# Migrate Node.js Projects in Visual Studio
+# Migrate Node.js projects in Visual Studio

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-The Node.js project system (*.njsproj*) in Visual Studio is on a deprecation path and will be replaced by the JavaScript project system (*.esproj*).
-Starting in Visual Studio 2022 version 17.7 Preview 1, you can convert your existing Node.js project to the JavaScript project system.
-By migrating the project, you can benefit from project system updates related to npm dependency management, unit testing support, launch config settings, et al.
+Starting in Visual Studio 2022 version 17.7 Preview 1, you can convert existing projects based on the older Node.js project system (*.njsproj*) to the new JavaScript project system (*.esproj*).
+By migrating the project, you can benefit from project system updates such as npm dependency management, unit testing support, and launch config settings.

 To migrate from a Node.js project to a JavaScript project: